celinechen1114/DSAFarm/README.md

 # DSAFarm - HackCamp 2022 WINNER Project
 The Data Structures & Algorithms (DSA) farm is a place to learn about computer science in a beginner-friendly and fun way!

-Feel free to check this out!
 This is the first-ever hackathon project I have done~ I greatly appreciate the fantastic team I had working alongside me to make this project a winning success :)

 Video demo: [(https://devpost.com/software/dsa-project)](https://devpost.com/software/dsa-project)](https://devpost.com/software/dsa-project)